darisees/aws-lambda-error-monitoring/scripts/README.md

 # Scripts for AWS Lambda Error Monitoring

-This folder contains Python scripts used for AWS Lambda error monitoring and notification.
+This directory contains Python scripts used for AWS Lambda error monitoring and notification.

 ## Available Scripts